RITHxDTT/testhosting/README.md

-Test is just a testnig
+This is just a testing file